jakobolason/must-hop/README.md

   - [x] MHNode and NetworkManager define some of the functionality required
 - [ ] medium-access-control somehow handled
   - [ ] use `lora.cad` for channel activity detection
+  - [ ] Perhaps TDMA to let nodes sleep for a duration
 - [ ] Messages can be passed on to another node
   - [x] Define how each packet looks (MHPacket)
   - [ ] Algorithm to determine what way to send it